acread/utilities/mC_Conversion.md

  I'm going to try to replicate this in R...
 Note, I don't seem to have the PHJ07_S7_BSMAP_out.txt file... not sure what's going on here, may have to repeat the analysis
+### I was able to get PHJ07 to run during the resubmission to TPJ - data added below

 ````R
 setwd("/Users/read0094/Desktop/SetariaStuff_Assorted/ConversionRate/")